mazzy89/consensys/README.md

 #### Send Tx

 The application uses Legacy transaction type following the upstream [example](https://github.com/ethereum/go-ethereum/blob/master/ethclient/ethclient_test.go) for sending transactions instead of EIP-1559 (Type 2) transactions.
 This  decision was made because:

 - No explicit requirements were specified for the transaction type
 - Legacy transactions provide better compatibility across different Ethereum networks
 - They are simpler to implement and test
 - The gas pricing mechanism is more predictable

+## Architecture

+## Architecture

+The application uses [Envoy Gateway](https://gateway.envoyproxy.io/), which is built on top of Envoy Proxy to provide API gateway functionality.
+It automatically provisions an AWS Application Load Balancer (ALB) and configures it through the Kubernetes Gateway API.

+A StatefulSet is used to create PersistentVolumeClaims (PVCs), which reference the `ebs-sc` StorageClass (created within Terraform)
+This StorageClass relies on the AWS EBS CSI driver to dynamically provision EBS volumes on demand.

 ## Build and Deployment